Norton P. Chipman: Later years

 Chipman moved to Red Bluff, California in 1876, where he served as a member of the California State Board of Trade, eventually becoming its president.
 He served as a supreme court commissioner in California from 1897 to 1905.
 Finally, he was appointed by California's governor George Pardee as the first presiding justice of the newly created California Third District Court of Appeal, a position he held from 1906 until 1921, when he resigned due to failing health.

 He died on February 1, 1924, in San Francisco at the age of 89.
 He is interred in Bellefontaine Cemetery in St. Louis, Missouri.
 A small memorial remains in the library of the California Third District Court of Appeal in Sacramento.
 Chipman is the second longest-serving presiding justice of the court.
 In April 2006, the Federalist Society of Chipman's alma mater, the University of Cincinnati College of Law, officially honored Chipman, renaming its local chapter the "Norton Parker Chipman Federalist Society for Law and Public Policy Studies at the University of Cincinnati College of Law."

 Personal life

 Chipman married Mary Isabel Holmes (1846-1919) in 1865 while stationed in St. Louis, Missouri.
 They had two children: Robert Holmes (1865-1866) and Alice Helen.

 Quotes

 In popular culture

 The story of the Andersonville trial and Chipman's role in bringing Wirz to justice inspired the Emmy Award-winning film The Andersonville Trial (1970), directed by George C. Scott.
-In the film, William Shatner played the protagonist Chipman (Scott had played the role in the original Broadway production), Richard Basehart played Wirz, and Martin Sheen played a minor supporting role.
+In the film, William Shatner played the protagonist Chipman (Scott had played the role in the original Broadway production), Richard Basehart played Wirz, Jack Cassidy played lead defense attorney Otis Baker and Martin Sheen played a minor supporting role.